MicrosoftDocs/ai-builder/ai-builder-docs/message-management.md

 # Licensing and Copilot Credits

 This article focuses on the management of Copilot Credits to use AI tools/AI Builder capabilities in Microsoft Copilot Studio, Power Automate, and Power Apps.

+> [!IMPORTANT]
+> You can find the most complete and up-to-date Copilot Credit licensing and billing information in [Copilot Credits Guide](https://go.microsoft.com/fwlink/?linkid=2368800).

 Copilot Credits are mandatory to use AI tools/AI Builder capabilities in Copilot Studio agents and agent flows.
 In Power Automate and Power Apps, Copilot Credits can be used with AI Builder credits, or as the only licensing mechanism.